 served fresh from the lakes or the Gulf of Mexico.

-the Moon Lake lodge was formally opened “last Friday
+Moon Lake lodge was formally opened “last Friday night.”
+D.

-night.”
-D. B. McKay, former mayor of Tampa, acted as toastmaster.
+B. McKay, former mayor of Tampa, acted as toastmaster.
+According to the

 The Moon Lake Gardens and Dude Ranch began operation in 1937.